geotools/geotools/docs/user/welcome/application.rst

 ''''''''''''''''''''''''

-In either approach, all-in-one or bundle-per-JAR, you also have to deal with external dependencies of Geotools, like vecmath, jdom, geoapi, and many others.
+In either approach, all-in-one or bundle-per-JAR, you also have to deal with external dependencies of GeoTools, like vecmath, jdom, geoapi, and many others.

 You could further blow up your all-in-one bundle by also including the JARs for these external dependencies.
-Chances are high that some of these are also used by other non-Geotools bundles in your application, so this is likely to cause classloader problems, say if you already have a JDOM bundle in your system.
+Chances are high that some of these are also used by other non-GeoTools bundles in your application, so this is likely to cause classloader problems, say if you already have a JDOM bundle in your system.